Towards Green Automated Machine Learning: Status Quo and Future Directions: Design of AutoML Systems

 As an example, the concepts proposed in LeanML \citep{samo2021leanml} could be used as such an intelligent criterion.
 It is based on the idea of estimating the highest achievable performance on a dataset, which can then be used to prematurely stop the AutoML search process, once the chance of finding a better solution in the remaining time is very small.

-A work into this direction, which won the best paper award at the first AutoML conference in 2022, was recently presented by \citet{makarova2022automatic}, who suggest to stop hyperparameter optimization, when the validation performance is presumably close to the achievable performance.
+A work in this direction, which won the best paper award at the first AutoML conference in 2022, was recently presented by \citet{makarova2022automatic}, who suggest stopping hyperparameter optimization when the validation performance is presumably close to the achievable performance.
 To this end, they analyze the estimated difference between the validation loss and the test loss and stop when it is roughly equivalent to the estimation error associated with this difference.